nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 * Value Type: REG_DWORD
 * Value Data: 0

-The registry value is not needed if manually installing the January 2018 patches or if using third-party patch management software.
+The registry value is not needed if manually installing the January 2018 patches or if using third-party patch management software, but its creation is still recommended in case a transition to Windows Update or WSUS occurs to ensure the system receives future patches.

+Requiring the registry value for installation of the January 2018 patches, as well as all future patches, is a safety mechanism to prevent systems from having bluescreen errors.
+Microsoft [antivirus guidance](https://support.microsoft.com/en-us/help/4072699) states: "*During testing, we discovered that some third-party applications have been making unsupported calls into Windows kernel memory that cause stop errors (also known as bluescreen errors) to occur.*".

 To create the registry value from an administrator command prompt:

 ~~~
 reg add "HKLM\Software\Microsoft\Windows\CurrentVersion\QualityCompat" /v cadca5fe-87d3-4b96-b7fb-a231484277cc  /t REG_DWORD /d 0 /f >nul